HallaSurvivor/Blog/CV.md

 ## Talks Outside Of Department
+- Introduction to Character Varieties and the Riemann-Hilbert Correspondence (Geometric Correspondences in the Desert, 2026)
+- Skein Relations in the Hall Algebra of the Fukaya Category of a Surface (JMM WisCons, 2026)
 - How to Compute with Derived Categories by Doodling (Seminar Talk at MSU, 2025)
 - How to Compute with Derived Categories by Doodling (QTMART at Bonn, 2025)
 - Explicitly Computing with Fukaya Categories of Surfaces (AWM WiSCons, 2025)